dominiccoey/essays/elbo/index.md

 This procedure is identical to iteratively maximizing the ELBO with respect to $\theta$ with $\phi$ fixed, and with respect to $\phi$ with $\theta$ fixed.

 #### Variational Bayes
 ELBO provides an alternative to finding the posterior by MCMC.
-The latent variables $Z$ are the unknown parameters we wish to perform inference on.
+The latent variables $z$ are the unknown parameters we wish to perform inference on.
 The distribution $p(x,z)$ is _not_ parameterized by some unknown $\theta$ we're trying to estimate—in a fully Bayesian model, we specify the prior over all unknown parameters $p(z)$, as well as the likelihood $p(x \mid z)$.
 We'd like to know the posterior $p(z \mid x)$.
 What are our options?

 MCMC methods allow us, at least in the limit, to draw exact samples from the posterior.
 But they may be quite computationally intensive.
 Variational methods deliver an approximate posterior, typically at much less computational cost.
 They work as follows: we specify some family of approximating posteriors $q( z \mid x)$ where $q$ belongs to some family of densities $Q$, and we maximize the ELBO with respect to $q \in Q$.
 We don't want $Q$  be the set of all possible densities over $z$, because this would be equivalent to finding the true posterior, and we wouldn't have simplified the problem.
 Instead we optimize over some restricted class of densities.